sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A loop facility for Generic TeX
+Short desc    : A loop facility for Generic TeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package provides the \multido command, which was originally
+Descript     : The package provides the \multido command, which was originally
              : designed for use with PSTricks.
 Fixed-point arithmetic is used
              : when working on the loop variable, so that the package is
              : equally applicable in graphics applications like PSTricks as it